-Distribution of the dividends approved at the Annual General Meeting of June 4, 2023 at which the Parent's shareholders ratified the motion to pay a cash dividend with a charge against 2022 profit and unrestricted reserves of 0.57 euros per share (before withholding tax), payable in the course of 2023 for a total outlay of 87,703 thousand euros.
-The dividend was paid out in three equal instalments of 0.19 euros per share (before withholding tax) on April 3, June 30 and October 2, 2023.
+Distribution of the dividends approved at the Annual General Meeting of June 4, 2024, at which the Parent's shareholders ratified the motion to pay a cash dividend with a charge against 2023 profit and unrestricted reserves of 0.66 euros per share, payable in the course of 2024 for a total outlay of 101,551 thousand euros.
+The dividend was paid out in three equal instalments of 0.22 euros per share on April 2, June 28, and October 1, 2024.